abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

 In this exercise, you will be performing the following tasks:

-- Task 01: Login To Azure Portal
+- Task 01: Log in To Azure Portal
 - Task 02: Register Azure Arc-enabled SQL Server.
 - Task 03: Run on-demand SQL Assessment.

-## Task 1: Login To Azure Portal
+## Task 1: Log in To Azure Portal

 1. Navigate back to Azure Portal which you have already opened in the previous exercises.